Certificate of Completion of Training (CCT): guidance for GP trainees

 What is the ATCF scheme and how do I apply?

 ATCF stands for 'Accreditation of Transferable Competencies Framework' and refers to a scheme which allows eligible trainees to transfer to GP training from another approved specialty training programme.
 A maximum of six months of previous training may be able to count towards the GP training programme.

 Currently, the approved specialties for the ATC are: anaesthetics, general medicine, obstetrics and gynaecology, paediatrics, psychiatry, emergency medicine and ACCS programmes.

 More information about ATC can be found here.

 The Prolonged Absence Policy was introduced in 2011 and applies to any trainee who takes more than six months out of training within the last three months of their training programme.

-What’s my end of training date?
+What will my end of training date be?

-When do I get my MRCGP certificate?
+When will I receive my MRCGP certificate?

 After you are awarded your CCT by the GMC, you will gain automatic membership to the RCGP (MRCGP).
 You will usually receive your membership certificate approximately two months after you receive your CCT; once the GMC notify our Membership team that you are on the GP register.